Exclusive — Ron Kind took $110K-Plus in Special Interest-Funded Travel

 Perhaps most importantly, Kind represents Wisconsin’s third congressional district—a battleground seat that Democrats are particularly worried they may lose should Kind decide against seeking reelection or should he lose if he faces the voters again.
 Former President Donald Trump won this district twice, both in 2016 and 2020, but Republicans did not flip it.
 Retired Navy SEAL Derrick Van Orden, who was the GOP nominee for the seat in 2020 and nearly defeated Kind last year, is running again against the endangered Democrat.
 Democrats are particularly afraid that Kind may decide to either retire after his decades in Congress, forgoing reelection and thereby all but surrendering the key seat to Republicans, or run for another office such as the U.S. Senate in Wisconsin, thereby also surrendering the House seat.
 The pressure is building on Kind to make a move, and soon, all while scandals torment the vulnerable House Democrat.

 Last week, Fox News reported that Kind owns a commercial real estate development in which a tenant of his is a seedy massage parlor that advertises on websites known to law enforcement as a home of those promoting illicit sex acts and prostitution.
 While this particular establishment—Asian Sunny Massage—has not been accused specifically of illegal activity, local news reports indicate that police have been called to the establishment no less than seven times, including multiple occasions in the middle of the night, in less than three years of operation.
 Rather than dig into the reports and concerns that his tenant—from whom his financial disclosure forms indicate he received between $15,001 and $50,000 in annual rental income—may be engaged in, Kind instead turned around and baselessly and without evidence accused Van Orden of “racism” for raising concerns about potential human trafficking that might be occurring at this location.
+The scandal is so bad that some Republicans have even started calling Kind “RubMaps Ron,” a derisive nickname based off one of the illicit websites that the massage parlor advertised on.

 These travel documents add a new element to the blossoming image of a Democrat congressman out of touch with his constituents and using his position for his own personal gain.
 Kind, first elected in 1996, began taking these special interest funded vacations a few years into his more than 20-year tenure in Congress, back in 2001.